 Even people who have been woodworking for a while might not be totally sure what a planer is.
 Its functions are not as intuitive as, say, a circular saw or a chisel.
 But a planer is important for many woodworking functions, especially any setting where having an even surface is important.
 Planers often work in conjunction with jointers, and it can be kind of easy to conflate the two.
 A jointer is designed to smooth one side of a piece of wood and square an edge.
 A planer is used to make two sides of a piece of wood a uniform thickness.
 In fact, planers are often referred to as thickness planers.
 But without a jointer to remove bows and other imperfections, you may not get an ideal result from your planer.

 There are a few different kinds of planers.
-Most of the options on this list are the benchtop variety, and they are intended for woodworkers who may not have access to a full workshop.
-We’ve also included some handheld planers.
+Most of the options on this list are benchtop planers, and they are intended for DIY woodworkers who may not have access to a full workshop.
+We’ve also included some of the best handheld planers.
 They don’t get the results of a thickness planer, but they’re affordable and portable.
-These are the planers to get.

 1. DEWALT Thickness Planer